Incrementis/IE-AutoSpriter-/README.md

 * May contain issues for various reasons.
 * I am not a Blender or Blender API expert, so this may also cause issues.
 * Only Tested it with blender version 4.0(It may already work on higher versions)
+* The focus of the beta phase will be on bug fixing.
 ### Performance
 The 4.0 blend save files contain the appropriate settings.
 #### Render engine "Cycles":